Charlene Bencomo, Executive Director

 Charlene is currently serving as Executive Director at Young Women United (YWU), an organization that leads policy change, research, place-based community organizing, and culture shift by and for women and people of color in New Mexico.
 As YWU’s Executive Director, she shares her passion for advocacy and positive social change.
 Charlene uses her experiences to educate, inspire, and inform others through her writing and public speaking.

 She is a proud co-founder of Crossroads City Derby a 501 (c)3 non-profit organization promoting female empowerment and athleticism through the sport of women’s flat track roller derby in Las Cruces, New Mexico.
 Charlene holds a Bachelor’s degree in Psychology from St. Edwards University in Austin, Texas and a Master’s degree in Guidance and Counseling from New Mexico State University.

-Denicia Cadena is a queer Chican@ born and raised in Mesilla, New Mexico.
-Denicia is the Policy Director of Young Women United (YWU), an organization that leads community organizing and policy efforts by and for young women of color in New Mexico.
+Denicia Cadena is a queer Chicana born and raised in Mesilla, New Mexico.
+Denicia is the Policy Director of Young Women United (YWU), an organization that leads policy change, research, place-based community organizing, and culture shift by and for women and people of color in New Mexico.
 Denicia leads the design and implementation of YWU’s change making strategies.
 She works to make sure the voices and expertise of those most impacted by an issue are centered in decision-making spaces.
 Denicia has deep experience working on issues of reproductive justice, racial justice, and queer justice.